 The C-HR originally debuted as a Scion concept from Toyota’s now-defunct youth-oriented brand.
 After some retooling, it resurfaced at the 2016 Los Angeles Auto Show under the Toyota badge, but its target audience hasn’t changed: young millennial-generation buyers.

-The C-HR is the same size as subcompact SUVs like the Honda HR-V, Jeep Renegade and Chevrolet Trax.
+The Toyota C-HR is slightly smaller than the Toyota RAV4; rather, it the same size as subcompact SUVs like the Honda HR-V, Jeep Renegade and Chevrolet Trax.
 Compare all four here.

 What Is It?